"It's okay to fall a lot. It's the best way to know you're flying." Ryan Reynolds

 The Nephelle Philosophy originates with the story of Nephelle who was a small faery of the Seraphim people.
 She had a disfigured wing but yearned to join the Seraphim legion's fighting ranks.
 However, she failed the try outs when she was unable to physically keep up with her peers.
 Despite the rejection, she remained determined to be an invaluable part of that legion and became a cartographer instead.

-Which brings us to the Nephelle Philosophy - that our greatest weakness can become our greatest strength and that the most unlikely person can alter the course of history.
-Nephelle was the epitome of several characteristics I admire - courage, strength, determination, care, intelligence, ferocity, and loyalty.
-And with her feat, she taught us that we do not have to be hampered by what we and others believe are our faults and failings.
+Based on Nephelle's heroic feat, the Nephelle Philosophy holds that our greatest weakness can become our greatest strength and that the most unlikely person can alter the course of history.
+Nephelle was the epitome of several characteristics I admire - courage, strength, determination, persistence, care, intelligence, ferocity, and loyalty.
+By borrowing her name, I could achieve what I had initially hoped when selecting a practice name - a name that stood out, told a story, and communicated my values.